-The picture illustrates the woodlands savannah on the outskirts of Rundu.
-This is a typical example of the forest protected through customary law within the jurisdiction of the VaSambyu traditional authority.
-The informants revealed that cutting down trees could result in heavy penalties such as paying in the form of head of cattle.
-Additionally, the informants revealed that apart from paying heavy penalties, cutting down or burning the forest could result in the killing of Emumi.
+Figure 2 illustrates the woodlands savanna on the outskirts of Rundu.
+This is a typical example of the forest protected through customary law within the jurisdiction of VaSambyu traditional authority.
+The informants revealed that cutting down trees could result in heavy penalties such as paying in form of head cattle.
+Additionally the informants further revealed that apart from paying heavy penalties, cutting down or burning the forest could result in the killing of Emumi.

 The account by the informants seems to be consistent with traces of place names in the areas under study where the name Shidikongoro, named after a geomorphological feature as suggested in the narration.
-This name is still in use, and Ekongoro, which today is known as Maria Mwengere Youth Centre, is still being referred to by informants as Ekongoro.
-For the informants, the area is sacred because of the existence of the terrestrial wetland within the area.
+This name is still in use up to date.
+Ekongoro, which today is known as Maria Mwengere Youth Centre, is still being largely referred to by informants as Ekongoro.
+For the informants, the area is very sacred because of the existence of the terrestrial wetland in the locality of the area.

-Ekongoro is also said to be the guardian of the water and fish, and a protector against pollution as well as sustainer of the wetland.
-Although it is believed that Ekongoro owns the wetlands, the Water Resources Management Act, No. 24 of 2004, was passed by the parliament and signed by the President in terms of the Namibian Constitution and published in terms of Article 56 of the constitution.
-Subject to this act, the ownership of water resources in Namibia below and above the surfaces of the land presides with the state.
+Ekongoro is also said to be the guardian of the water, and of fish, a protector against pollution as well as sustaining the wetland.
+Although it is believed that Ekongoro owns the wetlands, the water resources management Act No. 24 of 2004 was passed by parliament and signed by the President in terms of the Namibian Constitution and published in terms of Article 56 of that constitution.
+Subject to this act the ownership of water resources in Namibia below and above the surfaces of the land belongs to the state.

-Further, this research reveals that it is necessary to note that the two ecosystems (wetlands and forests) are inextricably linked through the hydrological cycle.
-They are hydrologically interdependent, and play a crucial role in the preservation of water resources.
-A better understanding of the role that these bodies play in the hydrological cycle will enable us to more pertinently consider these ecosystems when formulating polices and management practices to protect our water resources.
-It was also found that the two ecosystems are linked to the following:
+Further, this research reveals that it is also necessary to note that the two ecosystems (wetlands and forest) are inextricably linked through the hydrological cycle.
+They are interdependent hydrologically and play a crucial role in preservation of water resources.
+A better understanding of the role that these bodies play in the hydrological cycle will enable us to consider more effectively these ecosystems when formulating polices and management practices to protect our water resources.
+It was also found out that the two ecosystems are linked to the following: